↑

 Serve with buttermilk biscuits and a side of roasted carrots for the ultimate meal.

+I love a good Breaded Pork Chops but there are tons of ways to make pork chops, and these mushroom gravy smothered chops are amazing.
 These amazing pork loin center chops are made simple with the instant pot pressure cooker.
 You can sear them, make a great sauce for them, all in the instant pot with just a few minutes of hands on time.
 This is a real dinner winner!

 Tender, delicious pork, tons of flavor, a delicious sauce.
 It feels gourmet!